 The safety and welfare of your troops comes next.
 And your own safety

-Nonetheless the scare was becoming noticeably contagious and I was left with little option but to do something dramatic soon, to overcome this ‘weakness’.
+Nonetheless the scare was becoming noticeably contagious leaving me with little option but to do something dramatic soon to overcome this emerging ‘weakness’.
 My own restlessness got further aggravated because of my solitude.
-My three young officers Sanjay, Anil and Narendra (names changed) had ‘married up’ (military term for link up) with their respective infantry battalions deployed along the LoC (Line of Control), leaving me alone at the battery gun position on an isolated ledge in Uri with Jhelum gurgling menacingly below.
-My officers would routinely call up on radio every morning and evening to share situation/occurrence reports or during nasty exchange of fire with ‘friends’ sitting across, which was commonplace.
+My three young officers Sanjay, Anil and Narendra (name changed) had ‘married up’ (military term for link up) with their respective infantry battalions deployed along the LoC (Line of Control), leaving me alone at the battery position on an isolated ledge in Uri with Jhelum gurgling menacingly down below.
+My officers would routinely call up on radio every morning and evening to share situation/occurrence reports or when exchange of fire with ‘friends’ sitting across turned nasty, which was commonplace.

 Anyway, under such clouded cerebral ecology, one morning before the road opening and area denial patrols were slated to deploy, I gathered my troops for a pep talk and asked them randomly what in their opinion was the biggest fear bothering all of us?
 And before anyone could reply I myself answered ‘death’ isn’t it?
 There was a silent affirmation.
-Almost instantly and unprepared I unzipped the front of my disruptive para jacket, opened my shirt buttons and punctured a hole in my vest with a lighted cigarette, (my boys knew well, how heavy a smoker I was, then!) leaving a burnt blackened bullet hole replica over my heart.
-I announced, mundyoñ (buddys) if this is the maximum that can happen, why must we keep imagining that it is actually happening.
+Almost instantly and unrehersed I unzipped the front of my smok dennison (disruptive paratroopers jacket), opened my shirt buttons and punctured a hole in my vest with a lighted cigarette, (my boys knew well, how heavy a smoker I was, then!) leaving a burnt blackened hole replicating a bullet mark over my heart and announced, mundyoñ (buddys) if this is the maximum that can happen, why must we keep imagining that it is actually happening.
 Jis din hoga, saala dekha jayega, roz roz uski kaamna kyun karna!
 (We will catch the bloody bull by its horns, the day it actually happens, why keep anticipating its arrival daily!)
-This little ‘melodrama’ somehow worked and had a profound effect not only on my audience, but upon me as well.
+This little ‘melodrama’ somehow worked leaving a profound effect not only on my audience, but upon me as well.

-We ended up that day, cheerful and all charged up with a new zeal amidst a hot cup of chai, langar ke chatpate pakoré and halwa, (hot cup of tea and spicy eateries straight from the field kitchen) rejuvenated to live, work, sing, joke, smile, laugh and even cry together to ward off ‘real’ and not imagined pain as it came, hereafter.
+We ended up that day, cheerful and all charged up with a new zeal amidst a hot cup of chai, langar ke chatpate pakoré and halwa, (hot cup of tea and spicy eateries straight from the field kitchen) that Subedar Kewal Krishan, my tough dogri frontrunner had rigged up, instantly rejuvenating all, to live, work, sing, joke, smile, laugh and even cry together to ward off both ‘real’ and ‘imagined’ pain as it came, hereafter.
 In one stroke we had seized the day!
 Carpe diem moment it was!

 Our moment of truth it became for the rest of our stay inside the conflict zone.

-More than thirty years since that 21st day of summer of ’91, having experienced its sublime meaning helping me work through some of the most dangerous situations and geographies of the world, I am convinced that the human mind is a repository of a whole lot of internalized coping mechanisms.
-Be it force majeure, war or pandemic that we face today, all one has to do is to get inside one’s own skin, ride over momentary fears and search for a customized unfailing recipe for survival.
+More than thirty years since that 21st day of summer of ’91, having experienced its sublime meaning helping me work through some of the most dangerous situations and geographies of the world, I am convinced that the human mind is a repository of a whole lot of internalized coping mechanisms to combat ptsd.
+Be it force majeure, war, near fatal illness ( I went through a triple bypass surgery recently) or pandemic that we face today, all one has to do is to get inside one’s own skin, ride over momentary fears and search for a customized unfailing recipe for survival.
 Godspeed!